jringeisen/tailwind-admin-project/README.md

 I built a Saas platform and used a bootstrap theme for it.
 I decided I wanted to learn Tailwind CSS so I figured why not rebuild the admin panel for the Saas platform using Tailwind while learning it at the same time.

+## Platforms being used to build the project
+* Laravel
+* Vue.js
+* Tailwind

+## What needs to be done
+* Left navigation bar needs functionality, doesn't currently work.
+It needs to have nested levels.
+* Name in upper right corner needs functionality, doesn't currently drop down.

+## Getting started
+1. Pull down the repository.
+2. Run `composer install`.
+3. Run `npm install`.
+4. Compile the assets with `npm run dev`.

 ## Contributing

 Thank you for considering contributing to this project!
 If you would like to contribute feel free to create a pull request and once approved I will merge them.